-The logical answer to that is that there’s no such thing as a favourite font, it depends on the usage.
-But to answer in completely non-logical way it’s Perpetua by Eric Gill, a British stonecarver and font designer.
+The logical answer to that is that there’s no such thing as a favourite font; it depends on the usage.
+But to answer in a completely non-logical way, it’s Perpetua by Eric Gill, a British stonecarver and font designer.
 I like that it comes from absolutely his universe.
 It is of the time, true to its own surroundings and has his tone of voice.
 All of these things are very important to me when I design fonts.

 Why did you decide to publish the Barnbrook Bible?